COLOMBIA PRACTICAL INFO

 ELECTRIC NETWORK: The domestic network works at 110 volts AC at 60 Hz.
 The industrial one is 220 volts.
 The sockets used have two or three (when grounded) pins per slot.

 CREDIT CARDS: Visa and Master Card are accepted by most of the hotels, restaurants and shopping malls.
+However, there may be some problems with cash machines, particularly with the Maestro circuit.

 EMERGENCY NUMBERS: for the police and the ambulance it is always 123.